a7744hsc/SimpleImageRecognizer/README.md

 - [ ] refine imageRcognizer(By now, most code in this file are copied from tf example).
 - [ ] use my own model.
 - [ ] use my own model.
+- [ ] use tensorflow-serving to improve performance.